tomgaoyuan/JavaLearning-Tom/README.md

 #JavaLearning-Tom
-#This project is only used for:
+#This repository is only used for:
-#Java learning,
-#Git learning.
+#Java learning and algorithm learning.